Last updated on February 17th, 2021 at 09:40 pm

 Notice how all these examples are much too broad and they all have products that are highly competitive on Amazon.
 Competing here would take lots of money and resources.

 How to Find Niche Amazon Keywords

 There are plenty of Amazon keyword tools that can help you identify good niches to sell products on Amazon.

-We can use the help of Amazon Keyword Research tools to help us track these elusive niche keywords down.
+The best way to do this is to use Amazon Keyword Research tools to help us track down these elusive niche keywords.